Symptom Checkers - how they can help us deal with the pandemic

 A total of 61 % of women and 45 % of men search online for explanations for their complaints, as a survey by the German digital association Bitkom shows.
 This is where symptom checkers provide major benefits: They are not only available 24/7 but can also serve as the first digital point of contact when no doctor is immediately available.
 The patients quickly receive an initial assessment of their health situation, something that can prove to be an enormous advantage, especially in times of lockdown and social distancing.
 Along with providing reliable preliminary assessments, digital health assistants often also offer guidance on the right next steps, such as recommending additional examinations or preventive quarantine.
 This can reduce the risk of further infections while relieving the burden on the healthcare system in challenging times.

 These COVID-19-specific tools were developed almost overnight and quickly implemented by many health organizations around the world.
-The aim is to provide patients with trustworthy information in an instant and easy way.
+The aim is to provide patients with trustworthy information instantly and in an easy way.
 The principle is simple: patients are asked a series of questions that could potentially indicate an infection with COVID-19.
 The systems, which are usually based on recommended guidelines from organizations such as the WHO, process the information received and then provide a preliminary assessment.

 Innovation through self-learning systems

-Especially with a new type of disease like COVID-19, information must be constantly updated and incorporated into the symptom checkers.
+Especially with a relatively new type of disease like COVID-19, information must be constantly updated and incorporated into the symptom checkers.
 Any tools that were launched in the spring of 2020 would no longer be of any relevance today if they were not adapted to the constantly changing evidence base.
 In the early days of the pandemic, coughing was identified as a leading symptom.
-Only much later, after the relevant studies and facts were available, it became clear that other symptoms, such as loss of taste and smell, allow much better recognition and differentiation from similar conditions such as influenza.
+Only much later, after the relevant studies and facts were available, it became clear that other symptoms, such as fever or loss of taste and smell, among others, allow much better recognition and differentiation from similar conditions such as influenza.

 In any case, the pandemic has shown that symptom checkers can be helpful tools for the healthcare system, especially if they meet the high quality and safety standards required.
-They were never designed to replace the doctor, but to save patients the time and effort of making unnecessary visits.
+They were never designed to replace doctors, but to save patients the time and effort of making unnecessary visits.
 Meanwhile, doctors are also opening up to the idea of working together with digital health assistants.
 Another survey by Bitkom showed that 7 out of 10 doctors see digital technologies as a great opportunity.
 However, for both patients and healthcare professionals to benefit from digital health solutions such as symptom checkers, one must first separate the sheep from the goats.
 Only applications certified as medical devices can provide the comprehensible and trustworthy support that is needed for all those involved.